-If your meetings use terms like vision and mission, goals and objectives, and strategy and tactics, then I bet some people are using these words wrong.
+If your meetings with consulting clients use terms like vision and mission, goals and objectives, and strategy and tactics, then I bet some people are using these words wrong.
 This can throw off your meeting and result in strategic confusion.

 Forbes, the US business magazine, has a good article on these four often misused terms.
 To quote the article,

 · A goal is a broad primary outcome

 · A strategy is the approach you take to achieve a goal

 · An objective is a measurable step you take to achieve a strategy

 · A tactic is a tool you use in pursuing an objective associated with a strategy

 The author, Mikal Belicove, in the same article gives these examples from Intel’s Core processors,

 Goal: Make our Core PC microprocessors a category leader in sales revenue by year X.